Vortitron/WeatherAnimations/README.md

    display.setTextColor(SSD1306_WHITE);
    ```

-The `BasicDisplay` example is already set up to use the SSD1306 library with the SH1106 display, and we've included a version of `BasicUsage` that also uses this approach.
+The examples are set up to use the SSD1306 library with the SH1106 display, which provides better reliability.

 ## Troubleshooting